equinor/radix-platform/public-site/site/guides/authentication/index.md

 ## Note

 It is highly recommended to use common library/components maintained by others for OAuth 2.0 authentication.
-[MSAL](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview) is developed and maintained by Microsoft, and can be used for many scenarios/languages.
-It's the recommended library to use by Equinor for the languages it support.
+[MSAL](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview) is the recommended library to use in Equinor.
+It is developed and maintained by Microsoft, and can be used for many scenarios/languages.

 ## Client authentication